voronianski/melchior.js/README.md

 - `paths` - hash-map like object of scripts that will be loaded.
 Keys are module names and values are paths to the files.

 - `shim` - object where third-party libs and traditional "browser globals" scripts are configured to declare the dependencies and set the value returned by module.
-There're two options for every shim object `deps` which is array of dependencies (module names strings separated by coma) and `exports` - string representative of global variable exposed by script.
+There are **2 options** for every shim object: `deps` which is array of dependency names and `exports` - string representative of global variable exposed by script.

 - `timeout` - `ms` amount of time to wait before XHR'ed script timeouts, default `5000`